rockfireredmoon/iceee/Doc/SERVER_AND_CLUSTER_CONFIGURATION.md

  * Configure an IP address for each server, and use *BindAddress* in each instances ServerConfig.txt to bind to that address [RECOMMENDED].
- * Use the same IP address for each instance, but change *RouterPort*, *SimulatorPort* and *HTTPListPort*  in each instances ServerConfig.txt so that ports do not conflict.
+ * Use the same IP address for each instance, but change *RouterPort*, *SimulatorPort* and *HTTPListenPort*  in each instances ServerConfig.txt so that ports do not conflict.

-NOTE: If you are setting up a cluster, MOST other options should the SAME on all nodes.
-For example, you do not want each shard to have different values for *CapExperienceLevel*, but something like *MOTD_Message* is OK.
-This will eventually be fixed so such configuration is moved into the cluster database for all shards to share.

 ### Logging Configuration

 `LogConfig.txt`